Symbolic regression example with Python visualization

 Conclusion

-In this tutorial, we have seen how to generate a symbolic regression model.
-The example given was a very simple one, with only one input variable and a small number of data points, but the methodology would work just as fine with a real-world large dataset with multiple dimensions, allowing a variety of machine learning problems of practical interest to be solved.
+In this tutorial, we have seen how to generate a symbolic regression model and visualize it with Python.
+The example given was a very simple one, with only one input variable and a small number of data points, but the methodology works just as well with real-world large datasets with multiple dimensions.